ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

 ![NemLog-in SAML 2.0 authn request extension XM](images/howto-saml-nemlogin3-auth-req-ext.png)

-You can configure authn request extensions XML in profiles on the authentication method.
+You can configure authn request extensions XML in profiles (click **Show advanged** to see profiles) on the authentication method.
 And then support multiple mobile platforms in profiles.

 > As of now iOS do not require a return URL to do app-switch.
 But this can change over time!
 > Therefor, you currently only need two authentication methods; one for your web site and iOS app without a redirect URL and one for your Android app with a redirect URL.